blynkkk/blueprints/Weather Station/README.md

 1. Install [Arduino IDE](https://www.arduino.cc/en/software) or [PlatformIO](https://platformio.org/install)
 2. Install [Blynk library](https://docs.blynk.io/en/blynk-library-firmware-api/installation) for your IDE
+3. Install Adafruit **BMP280 Library** and **DHT sensor library** if you are using Arduino IDE (in Platformio they will be installed automatically)
-3. Select the correct board and port in your IDE settings
+4. Select the correct board and port in your IDE settings
-4. Create a new sketch if you are using Arduino IDE
+5. Create a new sketch if you are using Arduino IDE

 ## 3. Prepare the Firmware and upload it to your device